Cabbage moths are notorious pests in vegetable gardens. They mainly go after cruciferous vegetables.

 12. Soapy Water

-Besides being an effective DIY spray for cabbage white butterflies, this home remedy can also suffocate cabbage moth caterpillars.
+This home remedy is a great DIY spray for cabbage white butterflies.
+It can also suffocate cabbage moth caterpillars.

-Just pick off the caterpillars and drop them in a little soap and water.
+Just pick off the caterpillars and drop them in a bit of soap and water.
 They will die shortly after.

 13. Neem Oil